By: Kimberly M. Dickinson, MD, MPH & Theresa W. Guilbert, MD, MS, FAAP

 3. Do masks trap the carbon dioxide that we normally breathe out?

-No. There have been false reports that cloth face coverings can lead to carbon dioxide poisoning (known as hypercapnia) from re-breathing the air we normally breathe out.
+No. There have been false reports that face masks can lead to carbon dioxide poisoning (known as hypercapnia) from re-breathing the air we normally breathe out.
 But this is not true.
 Carbon dioxide molecules are very tiny, even smaller than respiratory droplets.
-They cannot be trapped by breathable materials like cloth masks.
+They cannot be trapped by breathable materials like cloth or disposable masks.
 In fact, surgeons wear tight fitting masks all day as part of their jobs, without any harm.

 However, children under 2 years of age should not wear masks since they may not be able to remove them without help.
 Children with severe breathing problems or